Joint Embedding of Graphs: Joint Embedding

 \subsection{Variations}

-The joint embedding algorithm described in the previous section can be modified to accommodate several different settings. \\ \textbf{Variation 1.} When all graphs come from the same distribution, we can force estimated loadings $\hat{\lambda}_i$ to be equal across all graphs.
+The joint embedding algorithm described in the previous section can be modified to accommodate several different settings.

+\textbf{Variation 1.} When all graphs come from the same distribution, we can force estimated loadings $\hat{\lambda}_i$ to be equal across all graphs.
 This is useful when the primary inference task is to extract features for vertices.
 Since all graphs share the same loadings, with slightly abusing notations, let $\bLambda$ be a vector in $\mathbb{R}^d$ and the optimization problem becomes